andersonjpark/landslideVisualization/README.md

 ## What should be done

-1. Need to finish developing the searchbar
+1. Need to finish developing the searchbar .
+[DONE]
 2. Need to work on how to template the popup html file
 3. Maybe for the origin, save the html file and bring it up
 4. Made a child template, "map_page.html", which is a new way of bringing the map. could be used